 In 2016, Special Olympics and UNICEF USA executed a healthy athletes event to provide health screenings to 400 athletes in five different disciplines.
 During the event, 1,790 screenings were achieved and 206 clinical and 70 non-clinical volunteers participated in the event.
 Two Family Health Forums took place with a total attendance of 100 family members, 60 athletes and 10 individuals of external audience.

 In 2016, a total of 80 athletes received health services during the healthy athletes event that took place in Asuncion and 104 clinical and 32 non-clinical volunteers helped conduct 240 health screenings in three difference disciplines.
 Also, two Family Health Forums took place in Paraguay, with a total attendance of 100 family members, 20 athletes and 30 individuals of external audience.

-Children in Moldova participated in a Family health forum event in Moldova hosted by the Special Olympics and UNICEF.
-In 2017, the partnership was launched in Moldova – the first country-level collaboration in the Central Asian sub-region.
+Children in Moldova participated in a Family health forum event in Moldova hosted by Special Olympics and UNICEF.
+2017 marked the beginning of country-level collaboration with both these organizations in the Central Asian sub-region.

 Special Olympics and UNICEF in Nicaragua have the goal of training at least 50 medical professionals from three clinical disciplines (medicine, vision care, oral health, etc.) and offering the opportunity to 250 children with and without intellectual disabilities to participate in Unified Sports programming to forge stronger social inclusion through sport.